-Arthritis Australia has also developed a new website www.MyJointPain.org.au to help you manage your osteoarthritis.
+Arthritis Australia has a website www.MyJointPain.org.au to help you manage your osteoarthritis.
 By answering a few questions at the start, the website will provide you with recommended management approaches that will be most helpful to your situation.